-Preparing for NEET requires a lot of hard work as you are aiming to take admission into the top government medical colleges in India.
+Preparing for NEET requires a lot of hard work as you are aiming for admission to the top government medical colleges in India.
 You will be competing against the best and the brightest students who wish to become doctors.
 Hence, you need to prepare faster and better compared to others to beat the competition.

 To ensure that students are well prepared for the upcoming NEET exam, CareerOrbits has released a list of the top tips and tricks that will help the NEET aspirants prepare better.